November 14, 2007

 Shark Finning Regulations

-The first multi-lateral organization to address the issue of shark finning was the UN Food and Agriculture Organization which, in 1999, produced its International Plan of Action for Sharks.
-This plan recommended the full utilization of sharks.
-Since then, the UN General Assembly and some Regional Fisheries Management Organizations have issued recommendations that sharks should not be killed for their fins and should be fully utilized.
-While none of these recommendations are legally binding, they serve to highlight the problem of finning and to remind member nations of their responsibility to conserve sharks.
+The first multi-lateral organization to address the issue of shark finning was the UN Food and Agriculture Organization which, in 1999, produced its International Plan of Action for Sharks, recommending the full utilization of sharks.
+Since then, the UN General Assembly and some Regional Fisheries Management Organizations have issued similar recommendations that sharks should not be killed for their fins and should be fully utilized.
+None of these recommendations is legally binding.

-Individual governments and the World Health Organization need to issue public health advisories against consuming shark fin soup due to the risk of mercury poisoning.
-While some governments have issued warnings about mercury in shark meat it is important that the general public understand the risk to their health from consuming shark fin soup.
+- Individual governments and the World Health Organization need to issue public health advisories against consuming shark fin soup due to the risk of mercury poisoning.